verilator/verilator/docs/guide/warnings.rst

    Finally, rare, more difficult cases can be debugged like a C++ program;
    either enter :command:`gdb` and use its tracing facilities, or edit the generated C++ code to add appropriate prints to see what is going on.

+.. option:: ENDCAPSULATED

+   Warns that a class member is declared is local or protected, but is being accessed from outside that class (if local) or a derrived class (if protected).

+   Ignoring this warning will only suppress the lint check, it will simulate correctly.

 .. option:: ENDLABEL